applied-systems-biology/jipipe-website/content/_index.md

     <div>
       <h3>Graph compartments</h3>
       Graph-based programs get quickly confusing?
-      ACAQ5 allows you to separate the analysis into multiple compartments.
+      JIPipe allows you to separate the analysis into multiple compartments.
 You can create as many compartments as you want, connect them, and also export and import them.
     </div>
   </div>